-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 Such unity requires fidelity and thus absolutely excludes adultery—something he indicates nobody, including the pope, can change.

-9) What did Cardinal Müller say regarding how to deal with the confusion surrounding Amoris Laetitiae?
+9) What did Cardinal Müller say regarding how to deal with the confusion surrounding Amoris Laetitia?

 Here is the exchange on this point: